Honoré Zanchi: Arrest and investigation

-On April 27, 2009, Zanchi was arrested at a friend's house in Annonay.
-After being placed in custody, he fiercely denied committing the three murders, but openly bragged about being a good shot with his pistol, as well as being the "best robber in the region" and a "great avenger".
-The day after his arrest, 21 others were also arrested, but soon released due to lack of evidence.
-This event put pressure on Zanchi, who began alluding that he was somehow involved in the three murders.
+Zanchi was arrested in Annonay on 27 April 2009, while staying with his mistress.
+In police custody, Zanchi fiercely denied the three murders of which he was accused.
+However, Zanchi admitted to being a pistol-shooter and described himself as ‘the biggest hold-up man in the region’ and a ‘great avenger’.
+The day after Zanchi's arrest, twenty-two other people were also arrested but released as there was no evidence against them.
+Zanchi was, however, overwhelmed by the confessions of the people with whom he had claimed responsibility for the murder of Gerald Crouzet.
+At the same time, Nepote-Cit's body was found, thanks to a phone tap Zanchi had made a few days earlier.
+Although he did not confess to any of the three murders of which he was accused, Zanchi did not claim to be a ‘stranger’ to the events, saying that he had ‘avenged’ his friend Jean-François André.
 Three days later, he was indicted for the murders of Crouzet, Di Bacco and Népote-Cit, as well as carrying an unlicensed firearm, before being remanded in custody to await trial.

 While he was now branded a serial killer, the family of Jean-François André still defended him, claiming that he had been heavily affected by the death of the man he considered to be his "foster brother".
-Following his arrest, the press gave Zanchi various nicknames, including "The Cleaner" (referring to him covering up his tracks after the murders), "The Helmeted Avenger" and "The White Knight".
+Following his arrest, the press gave Zanchi various nicknames, including "The Cleaner" (by the press for having washed André's honour clean), "The Helmeted Avenger" and "The White Knight".

-Trials and sentences
+First sentence

-On November 19, 2010, Zanchi was brought before the criminal court of Privas, where he was convicted for carrying an unlicensed firearm and sentenced to 30 months imprisonment.
+On 19 November 2010, Zanchi was brought before the criminal court of Privas, where he was convicted of carrying an unlicensed firearm and sentenced to 30 months imprisonment.
 He was then returned to prison to await trial for the murders, for which he would be represented by attorney Jean-Yves Bret.

-On September 18, 2012, his trial began before the cour d'assises in Drôme.
-While Zanchi remained silent and refused to explain his motives, he was throughout supported by his girlfriend, as well as the immediate family members of André.
+On 18 September 2012, his trial began before the cour d'assises in Drôme.
+While Zanchi remained silent and refused to explain his motives, he was supported throughout by his girlfriend, as well as the immediate family members of André.
 According to the jurors, he was a vigilante with a very high risk of possible recidivism, taking an "obsession with crime" and turning into a force to kill rivals in order to "avenge" his allies.

-Three days later, he was convicted of two murders and one count of manslaughter in the Népote-Cit case, for which he was sentenced to life imprisonment.
+On 21 September, he was convicted of two murders and one count of manslaughter in the Népote-Cit case, for which he was sentenced to life imprisonment.